Using negative controls to identify causal effects with invalid instrumental variables: Identification

-e.g. the selection bias does not depend on $Z$ after conditioning on covariates, then we have
+In \ref{sm:nco_id} of the appendix, we provide a parallel result when restricting the dependence of the selection bias on $Z$.

-\citet{ye2020instrumented} arrive at an expression similar to (\ref{bsiv_did1}), although they consider a setting where two measurements of the exposure (in addition to the outcome) are available.
+In the case that $W$ is a pre-exposure outcome, \citet{ye2020instrumented} arrive at an expression similar to (\ref{bsiv_difference-in-differences1}), although they consider a setting where two measurements of the exposure (in addition to the outcome) are available.
 In the denominator of their expression, the contrast involves the difference in the exposure measurements.
-In addition, \citet{ye2020instrumented} target a different causal estimand and their identification results are separate from ours, as they require that $Z$ satisfies the first instrumental condition (unconfoundedness).
-Their identification functional also appears in the econometrics literature on `fuzzy' DiD designs \citep{de2018fuzzy}, where it is usually interpreted (under separate assumptions) as a local average treatment effect.
+In addition, \citet{ye2020instrumented} target a different causal estimand and their identification results are separate from ours; see also \citet{richardson2023generalized}.
+Their identification functional also appears in the econometrics literature on `fuzzy' difference-in-differences designs \citep{de2018fuzzy}, where it is usually interpreted under separate assumptions as a local average treatment effect.

-The condition (\ref{ref_did}) are arguably more plausible (in general) than the corresponding Assumption \ref{ref} in the bespoke IV design, from the point of view that the best reference population is the original sample itself.
-As we will see, inference under the bespoke IV-DiD design will turn out to have additional advantages in terms of robustness and efficiency.